stemboy/MD5-unhasher/README.md

 # Usage
 ```
-md5-unhasher.py [Option]
+Usages md5-unhasher.py [Option]
                        --help               - Show this page
                        --gui-only           - Run only the gui
                        --array-create-only  - Run the array creator only
+                       --time-array-create  - Time the array creator
+                       --normal             - Run the app normally
 ```

 # How it works